Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-Route for Delivery
+Routes for Delivery

-Issues to consider…
+Issues to Consider

-• There may also be safety and manual handling issues.
+• Consider safety and manual handling issues.

 • Buccal Midazolam is a controlled medication and is prescription only.